LimoWanKenobi/LimoResume/resume.md

 Currently I am part of a team developing a Computer Aided Translation tool that helps UN Translators with suggestions from different sources including Statistical Machine Translation, Terminology, and similar text found on historical translated documents.

 * Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing the deployment time and allowing CI and automatic deployment with Octopus Deploy.
-* Participated in the development of a new AngularJS application ([VIC Online](http://myconference.unov.org)) to show the integrated information of UN's Conferences allowing UN delegates to access the documents and digital recordings on their mobile devices before and after the conference.
-All information is gathered automatically from the internal management systems.
+* Developed a new AngularJS application (VIC Online) to show the integrated information of UN's Conferences allowing UN delegates to access the documents and digital recordings on their mobile devices before and after the conference.
 * Migrated JavaScript files belonging to the translation tool UI to TypeScript 1.5
-* Working on the optimisation of Entity Framework queries with the objective of reducing database hits from more than 10000 per second to less than 200 per second.
+* Optimised Entity Framework queries with the objective of reducing database hits and memory footprint reducing both in more than 80%.
+*  Stabilised and improved the pipeline (in Perl and Bash scripts) for training language models for Moses-SMT.
+* Improved the code that handles the import/export of text from/to Word documents allowing the application to correctly handle footnotes and basic formatting.

 ### Software Development Engineer